SimPro: A Simple Probabilistic Framework Towards Realistic Long-Tailed Semi-Supervised Learning: Method

-\end{shrinkeq} where $\bm{\pi}\!=\!\{\bm{\pi}_l,\bm{\pi}_u\}$ signifies the class distributions for labeled and unlabeled data, respectively, with $N$ and $M$ representing the number of labeled/unlabeled samples.
+where $\bm{\pi}\!=\!\{\bm{\pi}_l,\bm{\pi}_u\}$ signifies the class distributions for labeled and unlabeled data, respectively, with $N$ and $M$ representing the number of labeled/unlabeled samples.

-\paragraph{E-step (generating pseudo-labels).} By \cref{eq:complete}, the expected complete data log-likelihood $\mathcal{Q}$ function is derived from the preceding iteration's parameters, $\bm{\theta}'$ and $\bm{\pi}'$: \begin{shrinkeq}{-1ex}
+\paragraph{E-step (generating pseudo-labels).} By \cref{eq:complete}, the expected complete data log-likelihood $\mathcal{Q}$ function is derived from the preceding iteration's parameters, $\bm{\theta}'$ and $\bm{\pi}'$:

-\end{shrinkeq} For brevity, the superscript of the summation is omitted.
-The E-step involves generating soft pseudo-labels $P(y|x_j;\bm{\theta}',\bm{\pi}')$ by employing the Bayes classifier (\cref{prop:phi}) under the current $\bm{\theta}'$ and $\bm{\pi}'$.
+The E-step involves generating soft pseudo-labels $P(y|x_j;\bm{\theta}',\bm{\pi}')$ under the current $\bm{\theta}'$ and $\bm{\pi}'$.
+These soft pseudo-labels are specifically defined by \cref{eq:BOC}, which is detailed in \cref{prop:phi}.
 In the subsequent M-step, these pseudo-labels are used alongside the one-hot labels of the labeled data to compute the cross-entropy loss.

 \paragraph{M-step (optimizing $\bm{\theta}$ and $\bm{\pi}$).} The M-step focuses on optimizing the expected complete data log-likelihood $\mathcal{Q}$-function concerning the parameters $\bm{\theta}$ and $\bm{\pi}$.